sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

+- A video filmed by a drone.

+- A drone POV showing an aerial view.

 - A drone POV shot.

-- A video filmed by a drone.

 </details>